ksljivo1/Motion-detection-project/README.md

 # Motion Detection in Video Files
 This Python project detects motion in video files by comparing frames to a background model.
 The project uses OpenCV and NumPy libraries for video processing and numerical computations.
-The detected motion is highlighted by drawing bounding rectangles around moving objects.
+The detected motion is highlighted by drawing bounding rectangles around moving objects. <ins>**Press play**</ins> button below to see program in action.

 ![Movement Detection in Action](./detection_ongoing.gif)